Skip to Main Content

 Discount Up to 40% Up to 30%

-What it monitors Miles driven, braking, acceleration, idling and night driving Start and end time, location, accelerometer data
+What it monitors Miles driven, braking, accelerating, idling, night driving Start and end time, location, accelerometer data

 Nationwide vs AAA: customer experience comparison

 When considering customer experience, we looked at each company’s app ratings and functions and incorporated scoring from the 2023 J.D.
-Power Auto Claims Satisfaction study.
+Power U.S. Auto Claims Satisfaction Study.

-According to our research, both companies offer strong online resources, but they differ when it comes to app functionality.
-In particular, Nationwide offers a variety of online tools, resources and articles via its app, which can be helpful for first-time auto insurance buyers
+According to our research, both companies offer strong online resources, but they differ in app functionality.
+Nationwide's app offers a variety of online tools, resources and articles, which can be helpful for first-time auto insurance buyers.

 Nationwide AAA